ctrucza/ctrucza.github.io/_drafts/roslyn-baby-steps-syntax-analysis.markdown

 }
 {% endhighlight %}

-Or all the methods in the solution:
+Or all the methods in the document:

 {% highlight C# %}
 private static void DumpDocument(Document document)